-GSS 98.12 Modern and Cowboy Action Belts and Holsters 1.0 unit and cut their leather patterns.
+GSS 98.12 Modern and Cowboy Action Belts and Holsters 1.0 unit

+4 hours lecture/44 hours lab (1 week) This course will teach the student how to select different grades of leather to fabricate cowboy belts and holsters.
+The student will also become familiar with tools that are needed and their proper use.
+The student will learn how to lay-out and cut their leather patterns.
 The course will teach leather forming techniques, gluing and bonding, punching holes for hand sewing, and will learn a variety of dyes and types of finishes used on leather.
 This course requires an additional fee of \$19 to cover the costs of course handouts, dye, glue, leather, and oil.